mudpi/mudpi-core/README.md

 	"key": "your_own_key"
 }
 ```
+This config above would save in redis under the key `your_own_key` and the `"name"` would be ignored since a `"key"` option is present in the config.

 ### Key Values Stored in Redis
 Other than the sensor readings, there are a few other important values MudPi stores into redis for you.
 These value are listed below with more information.